 Absolutely.
 Cotton is sustainable, renewable, and biodegradable, making it an excellent choice as an environmentally-friendly fiber throughout its entire product life cycle.
-Most chemical fibers are petroleum based, which means they come from nonrenewable resources.
+Most chemical fibers are petroleum-based, which means they come from nonrenewable resources.

-Organic cotton crop does not use harmful chemicals like synthetic fertilizers or pesticides.
+The organic cotton crop does not use harmful chemicals like synthetic fertilizers or pesticides.
 As a result, it doesn't poison the water, soil or air, and is even beneficial to the environment.
 Cotton workers on organic cotton farms are spared from health problems caused by chemicals in cotton farming

-2) How do I know it it's organic?
+2) How do I know it's organic?

 To be absolutely sure, look out for below symbols: